BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/more_about_functions.md

 title: More About Functions
 ---
 # Intro:
-In this guide we will discuss some more stuff about functions.
-Before proceeding make sure you have some knowledge about function, conditional statements!
+In this guide, we will discuss some more stuff about functions.
+Before proceeding make sure you have some knowledge about the function and conditional statements!

 # Recursive Function
 ## What is recursion/recursive function?
-Recursion in lua is very simple.
-In recursion a function calls itself until a condition meets, just like a loop!
+Recursion in Lua is very simple.
+In recursion, a function calls itself until a condition meets, just like a loop!
-Now you must be thinking how a function can call itself?
+Now you must be thinking about how a function can call itself?
-So there is an example how you can do it!
+So there is an example of how you can do it!

 ```lua
 local function recursive(n)